pol-is/polis-documentation/README.md

+# About Polis

+Welcome!
+Here you'll find a consistently updated trove of knowledge about what Polis is and how to use it.

-# Polis - Table of Contents
+### Table of Contents

 * **[Welcome](welcome/README.md)**
   * [Overview](welcome/Overview.md): What is Polis?